 Many of my high school classmates thought that I was the less likely to succeed.
 Some of them even told each other that I would be the first one to quit and that I wouldn’t graduate from high school.
-Of course, they were wrong.
+They were wrong.

 When I was young I learned from my Lolo that we can get what we want in life as long as we wait long enough.
 He was a fisherman.
 And for a fisherman, waiting is doing.
-Patience is waiting while acting.
+Patience is action in silence.

 I started in selling when I was six years old.
 No, selling was not my passion.
 It was urgent, I think because we need to eat.
 And because I wanted to get myself a good education.

 My father did not give much value to education.
 He discouraged me from reading books.
 He was afraid that reading too many books will make me crazy.
 In retrospect, I realized that my father was right.
 I am too crazy to be placed in a box.

 Because I read a lot, I started to believe that I could do the impossible.
 In those days, impossible was the same as graduating from elementary school.
 Quitting first grade was a wide-open option.

 My Lolo Pedro gifted me a resource which I never lacked.